TRManderson/trm.io/_posts/2016-12-18-overview-of-python-types.md

 categories: python types
 ---

 While Python is a dynamically typed language, from Python 3.5 onwards there's been an effort to add the ability to use types within the language.
-Python 3.4 added the ability to add any arbitrary python expression to the arguments in a function with [PEP 3107 (Function Annotations)](https://www.python.org/dev/peps/pep-3107/), and this was expanded upon in Python 3.5 with [PEP 484 (Type Hints)](https://www.python.org/dev/peps/pep-0484/), which aimed to provide a standard syntax for declaring types in Python.
+Python 3.4 added the ability to add any arbitrary Python expression to the arguments in a function with [PEP 3107 (Function Annotations)](https://www.python.org/dev/peps/pep-3107/), and this was expanded upon in Python 3.5 with [PEP 484 (Type Hints)](https://www.python.org/dev/peps/pep-0484/), which aimed to provide a standard syntax for declaring types in Python.
+In the "Rationale" section of PEP 484, it is made very clear that "Python will remain a dynamically typed language, and the authors have no desire to ever make type hints mandatory, even by convention".

 This standardised language for types in Python made the [Mypy project](http://mypy-lang.org/) possible - a static typechecker for Python programs with type annotations.
-At runtime, these type annotations do absolutely nothing (as checking and coercing have a huge runtime overhead), but provide a way for external programs to type-check Python programs.
+At runtime, these type annotations do absolutely nothing (as checking and coercing have a huge runtime overhead), but allow programs like `mypy` to function.

 Why Types?